stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 Thus, before performing a subtraction operation, we have to ensure that the Carry flag is set.

-As explained before, the ALU updates the Carry flag after an addition operation to indicate whether the result includes a carry bit.
-For a subtraction operation, the ALU updates the Carry flag to indicate whether it had to borrow a bit as part of the operation.
+As explained before, the ALU updates the Carry flag after an addition operation to show whether the result includes a carry bit.
+For a subtraction operation, the ALU updates the Carry flag to indicate whether it had to borrow a bit.
 It is important to note that the Carry flag is set inversely by the ALU:

 - If the Carry flag is set then the ALU did not need to borrow a bit.
 - If the Carry flag is not set then the ALU had to borrow a bit.